signalfx/signalfx-agent/docs/quick-install.md

 __Linux:__

-Before you attempt to install the agent, please note that dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime; no additional dependencies required are required.
+Before you attempt to install the agent, please note that dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime; no additional dependencies are required.
 Additionally, the agent works on any modern Linux distribution (kernel version 2.6+).

 For easier deployment, SignalFX recommends that you access the *SignalFX Smart Agent* tile from the *Integrations* page to copy the pre-populated installation code.